posit-dev/posit-conf-2025-positron-assistant-demo/README.md

 1. Open the Positron Assistant pane by clicking on the Positron Assistant robot icon in the sidebar, or by opening the Command Palette (<kbd>Cmd/Ctrl + Shift + P</kbd>) and running the [command "View: Show Chat"](command:workbench.panel.chat).

 1. In the Positron Assistant pane, ensure your chat is in `Ask` mode.
 You can switch modes by clicking on the mode selector at the bottom of the chat pane.
+Positron Assistant offers three modes: `Ask` for questions and help (default), `Edit` for collaborative code modifications, and `Agent` for autonomous task execution including file management and code execution.

 1. We recommend selecting the **Claude 4 Sonnet** model for this activity.
 You can change the model by clicking on the model name at the bottom of the chat pane.